puppetlabs/puppetlabs-node_manager/README.md

 * `purge_behavior`

-  Defines how purging of classification or data will be handled.
-By default, or when set to `all`, the node\_group resource will ensure classes and data are matched exactly, and remove any values not described by the resource.
-When set to `none`, the node\_group resource will ensure data and classes described are present with the prescribed values, but will not remove other classification, or other data, present in the node group.
-The `data` setting purges only data values, and the `classes` setting purges only classes values.
+  Defines how purging of classification, data and rules will be handled.
+By default, or when set to `all`, the node\_group resource will ensure classes, data and rules are matched exactly, and remove any values not described by the resource.
+When set to `none`, the node\_group resource will ensure data, classes and rules described are present with the prescribed values, but will not remove other classification, or other data, present in the node group.
+The `data` setting purges only data values, the `classes` setting purges only classes values and the `rule` setting purges only rule values.
+In case of conflict with the node classifiers `Nodes must match all rules.` and `Nodes may match any rule.` radio buttons.
+The node classifier takes precedence over defined node_group code.

   Default: `all`

-  Values: `all`, `data`, `classes`, `none`
+  Values: `all`, `data`, `classes`, `rule`, `none`

 ## Tasks